carlow314/WanderPop/README.md

 ## Use of App

 1.)
 Once you are on the main page you will enter the criteria for your upcoming flight.
-You will need to input the departing city and destination city as well as the dates of travel.
+You will need to input the departing city and destination city as well as the dates of travel, and the number of passengers.

 ![CalcLite Screen Shot](images/home_screenshot.png)